Jayboy628/DataDrivenHealthcare/README.md

   #### a.
 Slack Notifications:

-  - Slack webhook integration for notifications on success or failure: **lease ensure you've taken care of the security considerations (like not hardcoding AWS access keys or Slack Webhook URLs) when using these scripts in a real-world scenario.
+  - Slack webhook integration for notifications on success or failure: **Please ensure you've taken care of the security considerations (like not hardcoding AWS access keys or Slack Webhook URLs) when using these scripts in a real-world scenario.
 Use environment variables or secrets management tools instead**

       ```python
         SLACK_WEBHOOK_URL = 'https://hooks.slack.com/services/XXXXXXXXX/XXXXXXXXX/XXXXXXXXXXXXXX'  # Replace with your webhook URL